prakharsharma10/Zoo-Visitors-Program/README.md

 3.On which week day most number of visitors visit the zoo?

-4.How many percentof the total number of visitors visited the zoo on a weekend ie on Sunday or Saturday
+4.How many percent of the total number of visitors visited the zoo on a weekend ie on Sunday or Saturday

 Each line of input contains the date of visiting the zoo,number of opening hours of the zoo and the number